Floor Loaded vs Palletized: Which is Right for You?

 Amazon FBA, or fulfillment by Amazon, is very particular about how freight arrives at their warehouses.
 They prefer that freight arrives at their warehouse palletized.

-Ship With USA Truckload Shipping
+Ship Pallets with USA Truckload

 Leave a Reply